-Hungarian National Tourist Office Has a chain of some 130 tourist information bureaus called Tourinform across the country.
-They are usually the best places to ask general questions and pick up brochures – and can sometimes provide more comprehensive assistance.
+Hungarian National Tourist Office Has a chain of some 120 tourist information bureaus called Tourinform across the country.
+They are usually the best places to ask general questions and pick up brochures.
+They can sometimes provide more comprehensive assistance as well.

-Budapest Tourism (www.budapestinfo.hu) produces plenty of handy information about the capital and its attractions.
+Budapest Info (www.budapestinfo.hu) Produces plenty of handy information about the capital and its attractions.

 Travel with Children

 Hungary is a good destination for travellers with children.
 The little ‘uns receive discounts on public transport and entry to museums and attractions, with some museums specifically geared towards kids.
 Many thermal parks across the country have slides, wave pools and designated kiddie pools, and some restaurants offer children's menus.